vdelachaux/SVG-with-Classes/README.md

 ## ![Static Badge](https://img.shields.io/badge/Project%20Dependencies-blue?logo=4d&link=https%3A%2F%2Fdeveloper.4d.com%2Fdocs%2FProject%2Fcomponents%2F%23loading-components)

 The component is compatible with the [Project Dependencies](https://developer.4d.com/docs/Project/components#monitoring-project-dependencies) feature.
-You can easily integrate it into your project by selecting Design > Project Dependencies and adding vdelachaux/SVG-with-Classes as the repository address in the dedicated dialog box.
+You can easily integrate it into your project by selecting Design > Project Dependencies and adding `vdelachaux/SVG-with-Classes` as the repository address in the dedicated dialog box.
 I suggest setting the rule to “Follow 4D version.”  **This way, you can benefit from updates over time.**

 ## Binary databases

-Download the build component corresponding to your version of 4D and
+Download the component to the `BUILD` folder corresponding to your version of 4D and place it in a `Component` folder near your `.4DB`file.

 # <a name="improvments">Improvements and bug fixes</a>